MPC for Tech Giants (GMPC): Enabling Gulliver and the Lilliputians to Cooperate Amicably: Introduction

 \item $\C$ is not larger than the largest size the minimal bin can have, \ie the PC verifies that $|\C|\leq n'$.

 \item Its neighbors in the graph received the same messages from the server.

 \item Finally, each PC asks if its neighbors are still active for $\log n$ steps. \end{enumerate}

 We next claim that if no PC aborts, then they all agree on a small committee $\C$ that contains an honest majority, except with negligible probability.
-First, observe that if the server is honest then no PC aborts (even those that where sampled for malicious users).
+First, observe that if the server is honest then no PC aborts (even those that were sampled for malicious users).
 Next, consider the case where the server is malicious.
 By the properties of the graph, if any PC aborts then all PCs abort.
 Thus, we may assume that no PC aborted the execution.
 This implies that the server sent to all PC's of honest parties the same ``small'' committee $\C$ and the same bin-index $b\in[k/n']$.
 Moreover, it must be the case that for all PC's of honest users, they are in $\C$ if and only if they sampled $b$.

 Finally, to show that $\C$ contains an honest majority with overwhelming probability, we use the same analysis as Feige's original protocol.
-First, as we explained above, the fraction of PC's of \emph{malicious} users is less than 1/3, and there is a \emph{strong majority} of PC's of honest users.
-Now, by Chernoff's bound, for any bin, the probability that the fraction of honest users is less than $\changed{2/3}$ is negligible.
+First, as we explained above, the fraction of PC's of \emph{malicious} users is less than \changed{1/4}, and there is a \emph{strong majority} of PC's of honest users.
+Now, by Chernoff's bound, for any bin, the probability that the fraction of honest users is less than $\changed{3/4}$ is negligible.
 Then by the union bound, the probability that there exists such a bin is negligible.
-Thus, except with negligible probability, the fraction of honest users in the lightest bin (which is of size at most $k$) must be at least $\changed{2/3}$.
-Note that \changed{even if the server blocks another 1/6-fraction of the users in the elected committee, then the fraction of {\em honest active} users among the users of the elected committee is still more than $1/2$.} This allows the elected committee to securely compute any efficient functionality (with abort).
-We refer the reader to \cref{sec:comm_love} for further details.
+Thus, except with negligible probability, the fraction of honest users in the lightest bin (which is of size at most $k$) must be at least $\changed{3/4}$.
+Note that \changed{even if the server blocks another 1/8-fraction of the users in the elected committee, then the fraction of {\em honest active} users among the users of the elected committee is still more than $1/2$.} This allows the elected committee to securely compute any efficient functionality.\footnote{Specifically, if the server is honest then output delivery is guaranteed, and if the server is corrupted then we get security with abort.} We refer the reader to \cref{sec:comm_love} for further details.
 We stress that as the size of the committee is only polylogarithmic in $n$, then it can run computations of polynomial complexities in the number of participants.